Home » Water Softening » Water Softener Guides » Water Softener regeneration Process: Frequency & Problems

 7. The water softener switches back to its original settings

-8. The water softener cleans hard water
+8. The water softener starts to soften hard water again

 Water Softener Regeneration Frequency – How Often Should it Regenerate?